zuckung/endless-sky-plugins/README.md

 - adds a new button row to the top right for the fleet commands<br>

-- adds zoom buttons
+- adds zoom buttons<br>

+- adds more targeting buttons<br>

 - greyes out inactive buttons<br>

-- puts images behind the buttons.<br>
+- puts images behind the buttons, to grey out unavailable.<br>

 - changes the ship hud<br>